The College community will adhere to a specific set of testing, tracing, quarantine and notification protocols as we return to residence this fall.

 Close contact: Close contact is defined as being within approximately six feet (two meters) of someone who has COVID-19 for more than 10 minutes.
 Close contact can occur while caring for, living with, visiting, or sharing a healthcare waiting area or room with someone who has COVID-19 OR having direct contact with infectious fluids from a person who has COVID-19 (e.g., being coughed or sneezed on, sharing utensils, keyboard, writing instruments).

 When any member of the campus community is found to have COVID-19, the College will work with trained College staff and Pennsylvania Department of Health officials to screen and assess with whom the community member has been in contact, in which areas of campus, and when they were last on campus.
-With this information, the College will alert those who have been in regular contact or “close contact” as defined by the CDC, and will require those individuals to quarantine themselves for 14 days; the College will provide rooms for students who are in quarantine; employees must quarantine at home.
+With this information, the College will alert those who have been in “close contact” as defined by the CDC, and will require those individuals to quarantine themselves for 14 days; the College will provide rooms for students who are in quarantine; employees must quarantine at home.
 The College will monitor the health status for students in quarantine and take steps to permit students to continue their academic progress.
 Students who are quarantined must remain confined to their immediate surroundings during the period of quarantine.
 Additionally, the College will alert Facilities Services to do a deep cleaning of the impacted areas.